luci/luci-go/examples/reactjs/example_app/README.md

 ## Deleting framework folders you don't need

-Delete the items corresponding the the framework you won't use.
+Delete the items corresponding the framework you won't use.

 1. **Redux**:
    1. `store` folder.